squidgetx/sweat-shoppe-api/README.md

 #### Implemented

 * `/items` returns all items in the server catalog in a JSON array
-* `/items/:id` returns a single item with the matched id. *At risk of deprecation, since no one will be looking up items by id really*
 * `/items/find_by_name/:term` returns all items whose names contain the given term.
   *Coming soon: trigram fuzzy search*
-* `/items/find_by_price/:lower/:upper` returns a set of items whose prices fall within the given bound **Note that these prices must be denoted in cents**
+* `/items/find_by_price/:lower/:upper` returns a set of items whose prices fall within the given bound, sorted in ascending order by price. **Note that these prices must be denoted in cents**

-#### To be implemented
-(Route names subject to change)

-* `/items/prices/:lower/:upper` returns a set of item **arrays**, where the sum of the prices in each array falls within the given bound
+* `/items/find_under_price/:upper` returns a set of items under the given price, sorted in ascending order by price.

 #### Item spec
 * Currently the Item JSON only supports the following keys: